Elphel/ktnn-wifi-30a/README.md

 # ktnn-wifi-30a

-Simple custom firmware for KTNNKG wifi 30A module.
+Simple custom firmware for KTNNKG wifi 30A High Power WIFI Relay Switch.

 Connects as client to the provided wifi hotspot (must be IEEE802.11 b/g/n (2.4MHz)) with a hardcoded ip address.